AaltoSciComp/scicomp-docs/training/linux-shell-tutorial.rst

    are like *filename.txt* to *filename.edited.txt*.
 Where *filename* can be anything.
  - Make script that accepts a directory path name and checks if there are files in there with the spaces in the name, and if there are, rename them by replacing spaces with the underscores.
  - Get familiar with the ``getent`` and ``cut`` utilities.
-Join then with a loop construction to write a *mygetentgroup* script that generates a list of users and their real names that belong to a given group.
+Join them with a loop construction to write a *mygetentgroup* script that generates a list of users and their real names that belong to a given group.
 Like::

      $ mygetentgroup group_name
-     meikalaj1: Jussi Meikalinen
+     meikalaj1: Jussi Meikäläinen
-     meikalam1: Maija Meikalainen
+     meikalam1: Maija Meikäläinen
      ...``